Let It Be (song): Recordings

 Before 2021, the film performance of "Let It Be" was never officially released as an audio recording.
 The lyrics in the two versions differ a little in the last verse.
 The studio version has mother Mary comes to me ... there will be an answer, whereas the film version has mother Mary comes to me ... there will be no sorrow.
 In addition, McCartney's vocal performance is noticeably different in both versions: in the film version, it sounds rough in certain moments since he is not using anti-pop on his mic; there are also a couple of falsetto vocals performed by him (extending the vocal 'e' on the word 'be'), for instance in the 'let it be' line that precedes the second chorus.
 Finally, the instrumental progression featured in the middle of the song after the second chorus (that descends from F to C), which is played twice on all released studio versions, is played (or at least is shown being played) only once in the film.
 A new mix of the take used in the film was included as "Take 28" on the 2021 Super Deluxe edition of the album Let It Be.

 On 30 April 1969, Harrison overdubbed a new guitar solo on the best take from 31 January.
 He overdubbed another solo on 4 January 1970.
 The first overdub solo was used for the original single release, and the second overdub solo was used for the original album release.
 Some fans mistakenly believe that there were two versions of the basic track – based mostly on the different guitar solos, but also on other differences in overdubs and mixes.

+McCartney sent a demo of this song to Jerry Wexler in late 1969 and he passed along the recording to Aretha Franklin, whose version came out in January 1970, as the first release of "Let It Be".